 Finally: already at the beginning of the second part, after the intermission, I noted that the tuning of the piano had degraded.
 This was most obvious in the Novellette No.8, primarily in the bass register.

 My wife and I might have been sitting in the darkest corner of the venue (back row in the rear gallery), so my view may be extreme.
 But still: the organizers probably wanted to create a special, intimate atmosphere, in which the audience focuses on the pianist.
 So, the venue was kept essentially in total darkness (with the walls and the ceiling painted black!).
 I can see this reasoning, and it does indeed have the desired effect.

 However, people received program notes, which were printed in a fairly small font—with very little contrast, due to the olive background.
 I doubt that many people were able to memorize the program prior to the recital.
-And so, we saw people who were not using the smartphone screen as illumination.
-Actually, there were people who even used the flash LED in continuous more, as a torch, in order to read the program.
+And so, we saw people who were using the smartphone screen as illumination.
+Actually, there were people who even used the flash LED in continuous mode, as a torch, in order to read the program.

 The darkness might be acceptable if the recital program consisted of, say, two big sonatas with four movements each.
 In such a case, should not need to look up the program, especially if such sonatas were well-known.
 However, here, one could see the program as a “wild mix” with 12 + 8 movements from 9 compositions / 8 composers, so I can understand if people want to look up the program notes.